xizon/funda-ui/packages/CascadingSelectE2E/README.md

 ## General

-You need to use a `fetchCallback` property to format the data of the API callback, which will match the data structure of the component.
+You need to use the series property `fetch<METHOD_NAME>` to format the data of the API callback, which will match the data structure of the component.